apannala13/GoSQLdb/doc.md

 #Doc

 - db in GOLang
-- implement parsor to support CREATE, INSERT, SELECT queries
+- implement parser to support CREATE, INSERT, SELECT queries
 - in memory backend supporting TEXT and INT types